kmilo1717/Marketplace-angular/README.md

 # Marketplace

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.5.
+This project about a marketplace was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.5.
+This is a simple app that consume a Platzi API, take into acoount data consuming is a public API, so data could change suddenly

 Requirements:
 - NPM v10